-In response to the shift in the learning mode towards online education during the COVID-19 pandemic, our Group has provided more and more online courses.
-Our regular promotion and advertising strategically shifted to focus on online channels and social media platforms such as Instagram, Google and Facebook, which were relatively more effective and efficient.
-Short videos and live broadcast marketing for promotional purposes were implemented periodically.
-The spending on traditional marketing channels like placing advertisements on public transit vehicles, outdoor billboards or newspapers, of which costs are high, was reduced.
-The marketing expenditure of the Group decreased by approximately HK\$0.7 million or 13.6% from HK\$5.0 million for the year ended 31 July 2021 to HK\$4.3 million for the year ended 31 July 2022.
+In recent years, our regular promotion and advertisement strategically shifted to online channels and social media platforms such as Google, Instagram and Facebook, which were relatively more effective and efficient than traditional offline channels such as billboard, advertisement on transportation, foamboard and banners.
+Short videos and live broadcast marketing for promotional purpose were made periodically.
+With the gradual resumption of normal schooling, the Group has put more resources in both traditional and digital marketing channels and campaigns, which resulted in an increase in advertising and promotion expenses by HK\$1.4 million or 32.1% from HK\$4.3 million for the year ended 31 July 2022 to HK\$5.7 million for the year ended 31 July 2023.